theproductiveprogrammer/toodle-o/README.md

 Bread
 ```

-And to find items without any tags:
+And to find items that do not have any tags:

 ```sh
 $> tt :